Planning permit process

 Step 1.Initial assessment

-Our planning officers will check the application form to ensure it's been completed correctly and that all the required accompanying information has been included.
+Our planning officers will check the application to ensure it's been completed correctly and that all the required accompanying information has been included.
 If more information is needed, Council will contact you detailing what else is required.

 The application may also be referred to other internal departments, such as engineering or heritage advisors, or external agencies such as Barwon Water and VicRoads.